zodern/module_discovery/README.md

 ##Bugs and Limitations

- - Modules owned by organizations (including Breach) can not be added.
-I am working on this in the add-module  branch.
  - Forked repos can not be added as modules because of a limitation in the search api.

 ##Run Locally